statsmaths/stat209/_notes/class09-viz-annotation.md

 We will, once again, work on a lab for the remainder of the class:
 <a href="https://raw.githubusercontent.com/statsmaths/stat209/master/labs/lab09.Rmd" download="lab09.Rmd" target="_blank">lab09.Rmd</a>
-Upload your script (no need to include the HTML file) to GitHub ahead of the next class.
+Upload your script and html file to GitHub ahead of the next class.